 These are fast-paced, edge-of-your-seat stories that produce a particular feeling of thrill or excitement.
 Genres in this category include

 Thrillers (of all kinds)

-Women's fiction (which differs from Romance) is written to produce the feeling of finding fulfillment in areas of life other than romance.
+Women's fiction, sometimes called Relationship fiction, is written to produce the feeling of finding fulfillment in friendship and areas of life besides romance.

 Mysteries: where the focus is on solving an external puzzle.